zegoldengecko/Financial-Planner/README.md

 Stastistics and Insights
 - General statistics including months of runway, income to expense ratio, savings rate
-- Income and Expenses statistics showing change in income and expenses over time using both graphs and percentages
+- Income and Expense statistics showing change in income and expenses over time using both graphs and percentages
 - A trends page which shows the fastest growing income and expenses by category and the change in each category between two periods of time
 - Switch between monthly and yearly views